top of page

 Location: Leitner Family Observatory and Planetarium at Yale University

-A truly comprehensive program, the YSPA brings together elements of research, practical work, and the experience of college life.
-In a group of 36 students, you will take classes, use the telescopes at the Leitner Observatory and analyze data in the observatory’s computer lab.
-Classes include topics like observational astronomy, spectroscopy, telescope optics, and more.
+A comprehensive program, the YSPA brings together elements of research, practical work, and the college experience.
+In a group of 36 students, you will take classes, use the telescopes at the Leitner Observatory, and analyze data in the observatory’s computer lab.
+Classes cover topics such as observational astronomy, spectroscopy, telescope optics, and more.
 You will work in teams of 4 on a research project that will culminate in a scientific paper and presentation.
 Some have even been published in science journals!
+To learn more about this program, check out our complete guide here.

 Location: CIERA (Center for Interdisciplinary Exploration and Research in Astrophysics) at Northwestern University